BerndiVader/MythicSkriptAddon/readme.md

 #### for ActiveMob:

+### remove mythic from activemob %activemob%
+- make every mythicmobs into a common bukkit entity. including players.

 ### spawn mythicmob %string% at location %location% in world %string%
 Spawns a MythicMob with mobtype %string% at the given location in the given world.
 Returns the ActiveMob instance of the spawned MythicMob.
 Mobtype string is case sensitive!